IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 # Client-Side Identity SDK

-Use our client-side SDK to simplify your implementation.
-Use the SDK to establish identity, de-establish identity, and retrieve advertising tokens.
+Use the client-side SDK to simplify your implementation, namely, to establish and de-establish identity and retrieve advertising tokens.

-## Implement The SDK Script
+## Implement the SDK Script

-Implement our SDK script on the pages you'll use UID2 to manage identity or retrieve an advertising token for real-time bidding (RTB).
+Implement the folloiwng SDK script on the pages you'll use UID2 to manage identity or retrieve an advertising token for real-time bidding (RTB):

 ```html
 <script src="https://integ.uidapi.com/static/js/uid2-sdk-0.0.1a.js" type="text/javascript"></script>
 ```

 ## Client-Side SDK Functions

+The client-side SDKs provides several scripts to perform the following functions.

 ### Open Client Lifecycle and Establish Client Identity